-A "Replacement Facility" for any Liquidity Facility will mean (i) with respect to the Liquidity Facility being replaced other than in connection with a transfer covered by clause (ii) below, an irrevocable liquidity facility (or liquidity facilities) in substantially the form of the replaced Liquidity Facility, including reinstatement provisions, or in such other form (which may include a letter of credit) as shall permit the Rating Agencies to confirm in writing their respective ratings then in effect for the Certificates of the Trust (before downgrading of such ratings, if any, as a result of the downgrading of the replaced Liquidity Provider), in a face amount (or in an aggregate face amount) equal to the then Required Amount for the replaced Liquidity Facility and issued by a person (or persons) having a Long-Term Rating issued by each applicable Rating Agency which is equal to or higher than the applicable Liquidity Threshold Rating, or (ii) with respect to any Liquidity Facility for which all or any portion of the commitments thereunder have been transferred and reduced pursuant to the Intercreditor Agreement, an irrevocable revolving credit agreement (or agreements) in substantially the form of the replaced Liquidity Facility (or, as applicable, the Liquidity Facility as to which commitments have been transferred), including reinstatement provisions, or an agreement (or agreements) in such other form (which may include a letter of credit) as shall permit the Rating Agencies to confirm in writing their respective ratings then in effect for the related Certificates and issued by a person (or persons) having a Long-Term Rating issued by each applicable Rating Agency which is equal to or higher than the applicable Liquidity Threshold Rating.
-(Intercreditor Agreement, Section 1.1) The provider of any Replacement Facility will have the same rights (including, without limitation, priority distribution rights and rights as "Controlling Party" under the Intercreditor Agreement) as the Liquidity Provider being rep
+A "Replacement Facility" for any Liquidity Facility will mean (i) with respect to the Liquidity Facility being replaced other than in connection with a transfer covered by clause (ii) below, an irrevocable liquidity facility (or liquidity facilities) in substantially the form of the replaced Liquidity Facility, including reinstatement provisions, or in such other form (which may include a letter of credit) as shall permit the Rating Agencies to confirm in writing their respective ratings then in effect for the Certificates of the Trust (before downgrading of such ratings, if any, as a result of the downgrading of the replaced Liquidity Provider), in a face amount (or in an aggregate face amount) equal to the then Required Amount for the replaced Liquidity Facility and issued by a person (or persons) having a Long-Term Rating issued by each applicable Rating Agency which is equal to or higher than the applicable Liquidity Threshold Rating, or (ii) with respect to any Liquidity facility for which all or any portion of the commitments thereunder have been transferred and reduced pursuant to the Intercreditor Agreement, an irrevocable revolving credit agreement (or agreements) in substantially the form of the replaced Liquidity Facility (or, as applicable, the Liquidity Facility as to which commitments have been transferred), including reinstatement provisions, or an agreement (or agreements) in such other form (which may include a letter of credit) as shall permit the Rating Agency which is equal to or higher than the applicable Eating Agencies to confirm in writing their respective ratings then in effect for the related Certificates and issued by a person (or persons) having a Long-Term Rating issued by each applicable Rating Agency which is equal to or higher than the applicable Rating Agencies to confirm in writing their respective ratings then in effect for the related Certificates and issued by a person (or persons) having a Long-Term Rating issued by each applicable Rating Agency which is equal to or higher

 Subject to certain limitations, United may, at its option, arrange for a Replacement Facility at any time to replace any Liquidity Facility (including without limitation any Replacement Facility described in the following sentence).
 In addition, if a Liquidity Provider shall determine not to extend any Replacement Facility, then such Liquidity Provider may, at its option, arrange for another Replacement Facility to replace such Replacement Facility (i) during the period no earlier than 40 days and no later than 25 days prior to the then scheduled expiration date of such Replacement Facility and (ii) at any time after a Non-Extension Drawing has been made under such Liquidity Facility.
-A Liquidity Provider may also arrange for a Replacement Facility to replace any of its Liquidity Facility is provided at any time after a Downgrade Drawing under such Liquidity Facility.
-If any Replacement Facility is provided at any time after a Downgrade Drawing, a Special Termination Drawing or a Non-Extension Drawing under any Liquidity Facility, the funds with respect to such Liquidity Facility on deposit in the Cash Collateral Account for such Liquidity Facility will be returned to the Liquidity Provider being replaced.
+A Liquidity Provider may also arrange for a Replacement Facility to replace any of its Liquidity Facilities at any time after a Downgrade Drawing under such Liquidity Facility.
+If any Replacement Facility is provided at any time after a Downgrade Drawing, a Special Termination Drawing or a Non-Extension Drawing under any Liquidity Facility, the funds with respect to such Liquidity Facility on deposit in the Cash Collateral Account for such Liquidity Facility Facility will be returned to the Liquidity Provider being replaced.
 (Intercreditor Agreement, Section 3.5(e))